zmike/zmike.github.io/_posts/2021-09-13-zink-is-over.md

 Easy as that, ju—Wait, **what**?

-This game *requires* bindless textures just to run?
+This game *requires* [ARB_bindless_texture](https://www.khronos.org/registry/OpenGL/extensions/ARB/ARB_bindless_texture.txt) just to run?
 Is this a joke?
 Even fucking DOOM 2016, the final boss of OpenGL, doesn't *require* bindless textures.

 Fine.